-In addition to helping high schools come up with low-cost curriculum, the original proposal coming out of the White House offered federal funding to help community colleges develop courses that students could take absolutely free.
-The $500 million originally offered would be used to both create curriculum and ways to assess student performance in the courses.
+In addition to helping high schools develop a low-cost curriculum, the original proposal of the White House offered federal funding to help community colleges develop courses that students could take absolutely free.
+The $500 million originally offered would be used to both create a curriculum and ways to assess student performance in the courses.
 The efforts would be coordinated under a "National Skills College."

-However, all is not lost on the free classes’ front after all.
+However, all is not lost on the free classes front.
 Another institution, which has been providing free online courses for years, is slowly but surely growing in terms of courses offered and its membership base.

 The National Repository of Online Courses

-One organization that was hoping for a piece of the pie in Obama's latest proposal was the National Repository of Online Courses (NROC).
+One organization hoping for a piece of the pie in Obama's latest proposal was the National Repository of Online Courses (NROC).
 This institution has been creating free online courses through its e-learning portal, HippoCampus, since long before President Obama drafted his proposal.
-The organization is slowly growing, both in the number of courses provided and the number of members it boasts in its base.
+The organization is slowly growing in the number of courses provided and the number of members it boasts in its base.

 How the NROC Operates

-The courses are developed by representatives of leading educational institutions across the country.
+Representatives of leading educational institutions across the country develop the courses.
 Each online class is carefully assessed for instructional value and presentational impact.
-The courses are flexible enough to be used in many generalized curriculums and can also be customized to the individual needs of the college or student.
+The courses are flexible enough to be used in many generalized curriculums and can also be customized to the college's or student's individual needs.

 Eliminates the Need for Textbooks

 Karen Kaemmerling, a history instructor for Colorado Community Colleges Online and blog writer for NROC, told USA Today that the NROC's move to more sophisticated teaching tools may put traditional publishers in a bind.
-She adds that NROC's material is much more usable to students, and in addition to the free price tag, the intuitiveness makes these resources much more attractive than traditional textbooks.
-Currently, NROC is working hard to develop a developmental math sequence, which would make even more courses available without the need for textbooks
+She adds that NROC's material is much more useful for students, and in addition to the free price tag, the intuitiveness makes these resources much more attractive than traditional textbooks.
+Currently, NROC is working hard to develop a developmental math sequence, which would make even more courses available without the need for textbooks.

 How Free is Free?

-While students have access to NROC materials at absolutely no charge, the same is not true for institutions.
-Many have to pay a membership fee to gain access to the portal, which ranges from $3,000 to $50,000 per year.
+While students can access NROC materials at no charge, the same is not true for institutions.
+Many have to pay a membership fee to access the portal, ranging from $3,000 to $50,000 per year.
 The lower end of the fee scale typically applies to individual institutions, while the higher cost mostly applies to state education systems.
-In some cases, institutions pass this cost along to students by charging a nominal tuition fee for courses obtained through NROC membership.
+Institutions sometimes pass this cost along to students by charging a nominal tuition fee for courses obtained through NROC membership.

 College used to be considered the "impossible dream" for many low-income students and adults looking for additional work training.
-However, thanks to proposals from President Obama (which still may come to pass sometime in the future) and organizations like NROC, students can get the education they need at a price they can afford.
+However, thanks to President Obama's proposals (which may come to pass sometime in the future) and organizations like NROC, students can get the education they need at a price they can afford.